 One more note about vegan cake or muffin batter: it’s best not to leave it standing once the batter is ready.
 Otherwise you might get the over chewy texture.

 Preparation time: 20 minutes + 45 minutes baking time

-Yeilds: 12 portions (I wrote down the possible sizes of the pans in method)
+Yeilds: 12 slices (I wrote down the possible sizes of the pans in method)

 1 tsp baking powder